Frequently Asked Questions About Mosquitoes 1

 - What is the most effective protection against biting insects?

-The most effective treatment is a repellent containing DEET.
+The most effective treatment is a repellent containing DEET, but there are other repellents available.

 - Are mosquitoes active in inclement weather?

 Mosquitoes are not active on windy or cool days.
-We do not fog for adult mosquitoes with nighttime spray trucks, therefore, when weather conditions are not conducive.
+Fogging to control adult mosquitoes, therefore, only occurs when weather conditions are right.

 - What do male mosquitoes do?

-Male mosquitoes fertilize the females and feed on nectar.
+Male mosquitoes fertilize the females.They also feed on nectar and can therefore be pollinators.
 Male mosquitoes, which usually emerge shortly before females, form a mating swarm when females emerge.
 Females mate only once and store sperm that will later fertilize the eggs she lays.

 - How does the Bay County Mosquito Control program control larval and adult mosquitoes?